-The Canadian Battery Association (CBA) has developed a National Stewardship Program that recovers all lead batteries from coast to coast to coast.
+The members of the Canadian Battery Association (CBA) has developed a Stewardship Program that recovers and recycles all lead batteries from coast to coast to coast.
 The following document and its Appendices outlines the CBA’s Stewardship policies, their implementation and metrics across Canada.

 1.1 Regulatory Requirements

 In addition to a variety of Provincial Extended Producers Responsibility regulations for lead batteries, all aspects of the manufacturing, transportation, storage and recycling of lead batteries are governed by a variety of Federal and Provincial regulations.

 The Federal Acts and Regulations focus primarily on the movement of Dangerous Goods and Hazardous Wastes.
 The primary Federal Acts are:

 - The Canadian Environmental Protection Act and its regulations;

 - The Transportation of Dangerous Goods Act;